How are healthcare services in Vancouver?

 - Are healthcare and health insurance expensive in Vancouver?

-- What are emergency services like in Vancouver?
+- What are the visa & residency requirements in Vancouver?

 How are healthcare services in Vancouver?